watermelon-addict/IM-Study-on-Sea-Ice/README.md

 </figure>
 <br/>
 <br/>
-On the other hand, the external force parameters B_0,〖 B〗_x 〖,and B〗_y display large variations across different time periods.
-In particular, the average force B_0  is positive from June 1st to Sept 16th but turns negative afterwards, which can be explained by the seasonal ambient temperature as the dominant external factor for ice/water dynamics.
+On the other hand, the external force parameters $B_0, B_x, B_y$ display large variations across different time periods.
+In particular, the average force $B_0$  is positive from June 1st to Sept 16th but turns negative afterwards, which can be explained by the seasonal ambient temperature as the dominant external factor for ice/water dynamics.
 Ambient temperature is not the only factor, though.
-Arctic temperature normally peaks in July/August while B_0  remains positive and ice melting continues through mid-September.
+Arctic temperature normally peaks in July/August while $B_0$ remains positive and ice melting continues through mid-September.
 This lag effect could be explained by other environmental effects such as albedo or jet streams but is beyond the scope of this study.
 <br/>
 All values of Bx are negative due to the geographic distribution of ice coverage.
 For our Ising lattice representing the focus area,  x coordinates corresponding to the rows in the lattice increase from top to bottom; y coordinates for the columns increase from left to right.
 Interestingly, ice coverage near the bottom of our area, the Canadian Arctic Archipelago marked by the red oval in Figure 1, is much thicker than elsewhere including the north pole (the gray circular mask).
 In fact, many scientists believe this region will have the last piece of ice standing in the Arctic if the Blue Ocean Event happens.
 As the lower part of the focus area tends to have greater ice coverage, Bx is all negative.
 Whereas By is less negative and shows positive for certain periods, implying that the impact of the geographic location along the y direction is less pronounced than that of x.
 This is because the ice at the north pole is thinner than in Archipelago, which mitigates the impact of the y coordinate.
-In addition, the values of Bx and By exhibit greater fluctuations than other parameters, indicating that our simplified linear functional form of Bi = B_0+B_x (x_i-x_0 )+B_y (y_i-y_0) is far from perfectly modeling the full effect of external fields; it can be further enriched by linking to actual geographical and environmental factors to enhance the power of the Ising model, which is left for our future research.
+In addition, the values of Bx and By exhibit greater fluctuations than other parameters, indicating that our simplified linear functional form of $B_i = B_0+B_x (x_i-x_0 )+B_y (y_i-y_0)$ is far from perfectly modeling the full effect of external fields; it can be further enriched by linking to actual geographical and environmental factors to enhance the power of the Ising model, which is left for our future research.
 <br/>
 The simulated sea ice images for each 2023 period are shown in Figure 7 utilizing the Ising parameters in Table 1.
 These images exhibit excellent similarity to Figure 6, demonstrating the strong explanatory power of our Ising model.
 Nevertheless, our model is not perfect.
 Upon close inspection, The images in Figure 6 and Figure 7 do reveal discrepancies, especially as shown in images (d) Aug 1st and (i) Oct 16th, where the actual ice configurations display significant irregularity compared to the prior period.
 While an IM with simple parameterization encounters difficulties in describing these local irregularities, it is feasible to include a richer set of parameters or to employ more complicated parametric functional forms at the potential cost of overfitting.
 In this paper, we keep our Ising model tractable and accept these local discrepancies.
 <br/>